W & J Linney Privacy Policy

 We use different methods to collect data from and about you including through:

-• Direct interactions.
-You may give us your personal data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+Direct interactions.
+You may give us your personal data by filling in forms, taking part in market research, attending interviews for roles at Linney or by corresponding with us by post, phone, email or otherwise.

-(a) Analytics providers and advertising networks such as Google based outside the EU;
+(b) Analytics providers and advertising networks such as Google based outside the UK;

-(e) Publicly available sources such as Companies House and the Electoral Register based inside the EU;
+(f) Publicly available sources such as Companies House and the Electoral Register based inside the UK;

-(f) Your or your employer’s website or from your employer or another third party supplier directly
+(g) Your or your employer’s website or from your employer or another third party supplier directly.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: